DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates
+### 2022/10/26 v0.780
+- Now people you blocked will not be able to send you gang invite
+- Fixed some UI issue on craft page
+- Fixed discord chat log search problem

 ### 2022/10/24 v0.780
 - Security update
 - server-side bug fixes